aws-cloudformation/cloudformation-cli/doc_source/resource-type-setup.md

    First, install [Homebrew](https://brew.sh/), an open\-source package manager for macOS\.
 You'll use Homebrew to install additional development requirements\.

-1. Next, use Homebrew to install Maven, Python, and the AWS Command Line Inteface \(AWS CLI\)
+1. Next, use Homebrew to install Maven, Python, and the AWS Command Line Interface \(AWS CLI\)\.

    ```
    $ brew update